wbudic/PerlCNF/AdoptedPerlProgrammingPractices.md

 ## Expressions and Logic

+* Use **references** for passing lists, arrays and hashes if knowing they are further being read only not changed.
+  * In your ``main::`` package you have all in front, and know what are you doing, don't you?
+  * However, not using references is secure way, to pass to an module a copy of an extremely huge list.
+With which it can modify and do what ever its munchkins wants.
+You are right.
 * **IF** statements should and can be tested to for the scalar default exclusively.
   * ``if($v){..do something}``
     * It is not needed to test for null, or in Perls parlang which is the value of ``nothing`` or ``0``.